 STEP 2 – Make a simple Tape Spiral on your tree

 Once you have a cone, start at the base and wrap masking tape around the plant all the way up to the tip to create a spiral that you are happy with.
-Don’t do too many twists – two spirals is more than enough even for a taller tree.
+Don’t do too many twists – two spirals are more than enough, even for a taller tree.
 If you are trimming a set of plants, use the tape to help you match the spirals before you cut.

 STEP 3 – Cut the shape, following the tape lines